 Doctors started talking to their patients about guns in the 1990s, prompted by policies of their specialty medical organizations.
 The American Medical Association, the American College of Physicians, and especially the American Academy of Pediatrics (AAP) launched deliberate campaigns against gun ownership.
 Those policies included urging gun bans, regulating guns as consumer products, banning most rifles designed and made after the Korean War, and even urging doctors to pressure families to get rid of their guns.
 The AAP even worked with the Center to Prevent Handgun Violence, the educational branch of Handgun Control, Inc., then the leading gun ban lobby.
 Handgun Control, Inc. is known today as the Brady Campaign.

 Even now the American Academy of Pediatrics policy on guns endorses as best practice “the absence of guns from homes and communities.”
 This is a more or less clear recommendation that families should give up one of their enumerated civil rights, the right to own firearms.
 Nor do medical school and residency include any genuine firearm safety training that might give doctors the slightest claim to authority on the subject.

 It’s no wonder that Floridians were furious at meddling doctors who see themselves as foot soldiers in organized medicine’s culture war on gun owners.
-Your doctor’s job is to help you heal and thrive, not to shame and harass you for exercising one of your civil rights.
+Some considered speaking to a legal firm such as Essayli & Brown to help raise the matter before this court case came to light.
+After all, your doctor’s job is to help you heal and thrive, not to shame and harass you for exercising one of your civil rights.